idanariav/local-pkm-rag/README.md

 ### Chat Modes

-1. Select a mode from the dropdown (Ask, Find Related, Connect, Gap Analysis, Devil's Advocate)
+1. Select a mode from the dropdown (Ask, Find Related, Connect, Gap Analysis, Devil's Advocate, Redundancy Check)
 2. Type your query
 3. Get streaming responses with relevant context from your vault

+### Checking for Redundant Notes

+1. Open the Chat view and select "Redundancy Check" mode
+2. Choose **Check existing note** to analyze whether a note in your vault is redundant with others, or **Check new idea** to see if an idea is already covered before creating a new note
+3. The plugin finds notes with 70%+ similarity and provides an LLM-powered analysis with a clear verdict (Redundant / Partial Overlap / Unique) and actionable recommendations

 ### Finding Related Notes